 All measures will be taken to protect your privacy.
 All your information will be stored on password protected computer files and only members of the research team will have access to this information.
 In addition, your information will not be linked directly to your name but rather indirectly by a random number scheme.
-Only Dr. Mashour and the study coordinator will have access to the key which allows your name to be determined from the random number that was assigned to you.
+The study team will have access to the key which allows your name to be determined from the random number that was assigned to you.
 Also, all members of the research team are trained and certified in human subjects' privacy.